Compassion And Care For Families Affected By Work-Related Deaths

 People filing for workers’ compensation death benefits, however, must do so within a certain time frame after the death or risk ineligibility:

 - Within one year if the person died later from previously sustained injuries

 - Within five years if the person’s death resulted from a single incident

 The months and years after a loved one’s work-related passing can be difficult and confusing.
 But you don’t have to suffer financially as well as emotionally.
 Contact our firm at 209-225-9463 and make an appointment to make the most of a difficult situation.

 Start Restoring Your Security

-At Law Office of Rockwell, Kelly, Duarte & Urstoeger, LLP, we are committed to getting you the maximum financial assistance you may be owed after the work-related death of a loved one in or around Modesto and Stockton.
+At the Law Offices of Kelly, Duarte, Urstoeger & Ruble LLP, we are committed to getting you the maximum financial assistance you may be owed after the work-related death of a loved one in or around Modesto and Stockton.
 To arrange for your free initial consultation, call us today at 209-225-9463 or email us.